grow/grow/content/docs/translations.md

 Not extracted,Extracted,Not Extracted
 [/sourcecode]

+## Translator comments

+You can provide clarifying details about strings to translators by using translator comments.
+Upon extraction, translator comments appear alongside their corresponding messages in message catalogs.
+Translators may then reference the comment in order to produce a more accurate translation.

+Translator comments are particularly useful to convey restrictions about a string (such as its length) or to clarify context when a string may be ambiguous.

+[sourcecode:yaml]
+# Translator comments in YAML.
+prop@: Text to translate
+prop@#: Comment for translator.
+[/sourcecode]

+[sourcecode:html+jinja]
+# Translator comments in templates.
+{#: Comment for translator. #}
+<h1>{{_('Text to translate')}}</h1>
+[/sourcecode]

 ## Extracting translations

 To extract translations into a message catalog, tag all translatable items as explained above, and then use the `grow extract` command.
 Messages will be extracted to a file `/translations/messages.pot`.
 The message catalog (__messages.pot__) contains all of your pod's extracted messages.